Creating Controls in Assembler

 Here is our what our SimpleButton control will look like, in the image below, if it is created with the default property values we have assigned to it in our initialization function _SB_Init:

-Note that it doesnt make use of the blue text color and border shown in our earlier image in the Our First Control section.
+Note that it doesnt make use of the blue text color and border shown in our earlier image in the section.